 What Will Remain of the Olympics

-The Paris 2024 Olympic Games will begin in a few weeks.
-Another milestone in a golden Olympic decade for the International Olympic Committee (IOC): Tokyo, then Beijing, and now Paris, to be followed by the Milano Cortina Winter Olympics of 2026 and completed by the Los Angeles Summer Olympics of 2028.
+The Paris 2024 Olympic Games will be another milestone in a golden Olympic decade for the International Olympic Committee (IOC): Tokyo, then Beijing, and now Paris, to be followed by the Milano Cortina Winter Olympics of 2026 and completed by the Los Angeles Summer Olympics of 2028.

 Despite the countless difficulties that have befallen the Olympics, caused first by the Covid emergency and then by the ongoing military conflicts, the attractiveness the Games remains unchanged with respect to main global centers of creativity, innovation and urban development.